sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 ## Install Traefik Kubernetes CRD Ingress Controller

-k3s ships with Traefik 1.7 by default so we need to install Traefik 2 separately using the manifests in this repository as the `--disable traefik` arguments we used mean that Traefik is not installed.
+k3s ships with Traefik 1.7 or Traefik 2.4 by default, depending on the release version, so we need to install Traefik v2 separately using the manifests in this repository.
+The `--disable traefik` arguments used will mean that Traefik is not installed.

 Apply the manifests in order (prefixed by number) to install the secrets, k8s CRDs, service, and deployment for Traefik v2.
-The Traefik documentation for the new Kubernetes CRD Ingress Controller is somewhat incomplete is places, their largest example is integrating with LetsEncrypt, and some errors were output to the logs around missing CRDs.
-I have fixed this up and the configuration here should work as expected.

 Note that the secrets, and their usage in the deployment, will be required if you are using Traefik and the integration with LetsEncrypt for automatic